chavdim/gollm/README.md

 go get github.com/chavdim/gollm
 ```
 # Usage
+## start chat
+>gollm
+## start chat with question
+>gollm how to assign a variable in golang
+>
->gollm hello can you tell when will AI overtake humans in intelligence?
+>gollm "hello can you tell when will AI overtake humans in intelligence?"